What is Coinbase Wallet?

-Although it is neat that you can store some non-ethereum related assets on this wallet (that was an updated post launch), its main function right now is being a sort of Ethereum-based wallet and Ethereum DAapp browser, so the rest of the page will focus on those functions.
+Although it is neat that you can store some non-Ethereum related assets on this wallet (that was an update post-launch), its main function right now is being an Ethereum-based “Web3” wallet and Ethereum DAapp browser, so the rest of the page will focus on those functions.

 WARNING: Coinbase Wallet is a type of custodial wallet.
 Ultimately you don’t directly control your private keys, and thus there are some limitations here.
 If for example you own a token that migrates to its own blockchain, and you need your private key to claim the token on the new blockchain, it won’t be possible with Coinbase Wallet.
 If you need your private keys, you can always move your tokens to Metamask (Ethereum browser and wallet) and/or MyEtherWallet (Ethereum wallet).

 IMPORTANT: When you create Coinbase Wallet you’ll get a “recovery seed.”
 Make sure to copy it exactly and store it somewhere safe and offline.
 It is like a private key to a crypto address, it can be used to access your wallet, NEVER SHARE IT / NEVER LOSE IT.